unleashit/npm-library/packages/mockData/readme.md

 ### Custom template(s)

-Templates are in the same format as mock-data-generator except must be supplied as a function.
+Templates are in the same format as mocker-data-generator except must be supplied as a function.
 Supply any arguments to the args property as an object.

 ```javascript
 const args = {